muhammad-sharique/typing-test/README.md

-# typing-test
+# ⌨️ Typing Test

-This was the very first project I ever built.
-At the age of 15, I created this simple Windows app that lets users take a typing test and then shows detailed statistics at the end.
+This was the **very first project** I ever built.
+At the age of 15, I created a simple Windows app that allows users to take a typing test and then displays detailed statistics at the end.

-I learnt C as my first programming language and used the `graphics.h` library for all the graphical elements in the app. `graphics.h` is a DOS-based library, quite different from the modern GUI libraries like GTK or Qt, which are popular today.
-It allows basic rendering of text and simple shapes like circles, lines, and rectangles.
-Using just these primitives, I designed the entire UI from scratch — essentially rendering every visible pixel on the screen manually through code.
+## 💻 About the Project

+* Written in **C**, my first programming language.
+* Uses the classic `graphics.h` library for rendering UI elements.
+* `graphics.h` is a DOS-based graphics library, quite different from modern GUI frameworks like **GTK** or **Qt**.
+* Using only basic primitives such as **lines**, **circles**, **rectangles**, and **text**, I manually constructed the entire UI.
+* The UI was designed entirely from scratch — no UI builders or frameworks were used, just raw code.

+## ⚠️ Compatibility Note

-Most of the technology used is now deprecated, so the code is quite difficult to compile again.
-However, the original executable still works!
+Most of the technology used (especially `graphics.h`) is now deprecated, and compiling the code on modern systems is difficult without legacy tools or DOS emulators.
+However, the **original executable still runs on modern Windows**, although some antivirus software may flag it as suspicious due to its vintage nature.

+## 🚀 Try It Out

-Feel free to download it and give it a try.
+Feel free to download the executable and give it a try!
-Thanks!
+Thanks for checking it out!